fdebrus/nikobusconnect/README.md

 ---

-**Note:** Replace placeholder values like IP addresses, module addresses, and commands with actual values relevant to your Nikobus system.
+**Note:** Replace placeholder values with actual values relevant to your Nikobus system.

----

-For any questions or support, please open an issue on the [GitHub repository](https://github.com/fdebrus/nikobusconnect).
+For questions or support, please open an issue on the [GitHub repository](https://github.com/fdebrus/nikobusconnect).